Jrogbaaa/The-Way/README.md

 3. Verify API keys and service account credentials are valid
 4. Run the environment check script: `node -r dotenv/config scripts/check-env.js`
 5. See documentation in the `docs/` directory for specific services

+### Authentication Bypass for Development

+The application includes a development mode that bypasses authentication checks:

+- The middleware (`src/middleware.ts`) is configured to bypass authentication restrictions
+- A mock user is provided in the auth store (`src/lib/store/index.ts`) to prevent client-side redirects
+- This allows developers to access all pages without proper authentication during development
+- To restore authentication:
+  - Remove or disable the middleware implementation
+  - Reset the auth store to use `null` as the default user state
+  - Restart the development server

+### Next.js Image Configuration

+If you encounter errors with remote images like `Invalid src prop on next/image, hostname is not configured`:

+1. Check which remote domain is causing the issue in the error message
+2. Open `next.config.mjs` and add the domain to the `remotePatterns` array
+3. Follow the existing pattern for domains like `i.pravatar.cc` and `images.unsplash.com`
+4. Restart the development server after making changes

 ## Contributing